adi1998/ChaoticDreams/README.md

 ## Chaotic Dreams

 Adds new Dream Dive themed Chaos Trials.
+Currently includes 3 trials in the style of Chaos Above/Below trials.
+More bespoke trials are planned to be addded in the future.

 ## Installation